Ecommerce Marketing: 33 Tips To Skyrocket Sales

 Contests can work just as well as giveaways.
 Ask people to send user-generated content to your social channels or email to enter.
 You’ll feature your favorite ones and send them freebies for participating.

-Just remember that there are rules for running contests, so make sure you check with any platform you use as well as the countries in which the participants reside.
+Just remember that there are guidelines to follow when organizing contests, so ensure you check with the platform and consider the regulations of the countries where the participants reside.
 If you’re more comfortable with giveaways, which have far fewer rules, that might be the way to go.

-Use Hello Bar to make sure you’re sending people the right messages at the right time.
-For instance, create two exit intent popups, each with a different CTA.
+Use Hello Bar to ensure you send the right messages at the right time.
+For instance, create two exit intent popups with a different CTA.
 We’ll automatically show them to equal parts of your audience.

 Running constant A/B tests gives you data you can use to inform the rest of your ecommerce marketing campaign.